remindmeevent/web/README.md

 What is it?
 -----------

-It's an amazing birthday reminder
+It's an amazing birthday reminder helper

 More documentation coming soon...